 Numerous anthropogenic activities are putting increasing strain on the quality of surface water worldwide, endangering both ecosystem integrity and human health (United Nations Environment Programme, n.d.).
 The main causes of this deterioration include untreated home wastewater, pesticide and fertilizer-containing agricultural runoff, and pollution from industrial outflow (Un-Water, 2017).
-As a result, many areas struggle to preserve healthy aquatic habitats and obtain safe drinking water (WHO, 17 April 2025).
+As a result, many areas struggle to preserve healthy aquatic habitats and obtain safe drinking water (WHO, 2025).
 Widespread contamination with organic pollutants, pathogens, heavy metals, and newly discovered contaminants including medicines is revealed by monitoring activities.
 By changing precipitation patterns, raising water temperatures, and increasing the frequency of extreme weather events, climate change makes the problem worse by affecting pollution concentrations and ecosystem resilience.
 Stricter laws, better wastewater treatment facilities, sustainable farming methods, and increased international monitoring and data exchange are all necessary components of integrated efforts to address this challenge.
 A sustainable future and water security depend on maintaining and improving the quality of the world's surface waters (GEMStat.
 2025).
 Overall, consistent water quality hotspots are found for organic pollution, salinity, and nutrients (figure 01), however the effects of various water quality elements (pollutants) on sectoral uses may vary.
 This is consistent with earlier extensive water quality assessments encompassing many water quality elements and is caused by common pollution sources and contributing sectors (Van Vliet et al., 2021).

+Please, kindly replace all the figures in figures 01 to 05, I remove the figure to enable me to upload.
+The figures are okay but you increase the resolution

 Figure 01: Hotspots for surface water quality worldwide.
 Total dissolved solids (TDS) (b), total nitrogen (TN) (c), total phosphorous (TP) (d), and biochemical oxygen demand (BOD) (a) all show the average simulated in-stream values for simulated organic contamination.
 White (masked) areas are those where the water availability is less than one m3 s-1 (Source: Van Vliet et al., 2021).

 Figure 02: Primary factors affecting water quality that are crucial for freshwater ecosystems and human uses in areas with limited water supplies. maps showing the components of water quality that most strongly contributed to the rise in water scarcity for energy (a), irrigation (b), manufacturing (c), domestic uses (d), and freshwater ecosystems (e).